SerayBeser/powershell-scripts/README.md

 it is enough to mark the -isbodyHtml flag as true by taking the html formatted text's path with the -bodyPath flag.
 Use the -attachmentPath flag to attach an attachment to the e-mail.

 All the informations and errors are given as a output.
-Program will produce you a 'output.txt' report file.
+Program will produce you a 'output.log' log file.
+If you want to use another output file please use the -output and -outputFile.

 #### [HELP] run $.\Send-PhishingMail -help